zappee/signal-trading/technical-analysis-api/README.md

 # API provides data for technical analysis

 ## 1) Overview
-This API exports data to the CVS file based on the given criteria.
+This API exports data to the CVS files based on the given criteria.
-The exported data can be used to generate different charts in Microsoft Excel.
+The exported data can be used to generate different kinds of charts in Microsoft Excel.

 ## 2) Database configuration (PostgreSQL)
 For more information please read the paragraph (2) in [coinbase pro trade history saver](../trade-history-saver) documentation.

-Either if you do not have access to the CoinbasePro Crypto Exchange or you are not able to start the [coinbase pro trade history saver](../trade-history-saver) application in order to gather trading data, then you can use the saved database export file which contains almost two weeks trading data.
+Either you do not have access to the CoinbasePro Crypto Exchange or you are not able to start the [coinbase pro trade history saver](../trade-history-saver) application in order to gather trading data, then you can use the saved database export file which contains almost two weeks trading data.
-The export is a PostgreSQL database export file, you can load it with the following command: `psql -U <username> crypto < technical-analysis-api/docs/database-export/crypto-export_2020.09.11.pgsql`.
+The export is a PostgreSQL database export file, you can load it with the following command: `psql -U <username> crypto < technical-analysis-api/docs/database-export/crypto-export.pgsql`.
 ## 3) Java Build
 ~~~~
 $ PATH=/usr/java/jdk-12.0.2/bin:$PATH